SnehamayRoy/Image-Enhancement-using-CycleGAN/README.md

 # Image-Enhancement-using-CycleGAN

 This project uses a CycleGAN (Cycle-Consistent Generative Adversarial Network) to enhance images.
 CycleGAN is capable of learning image-to-image translation without paired data, which makes it ideal for tasks like image enhancement, style transfer, and domain adaptation.
-A clean, simple and readable implementation of CycleGAN in PyTorch.
+It is a clean, simple and readable implementation of CycleGAN in PyTorch.
 I've tried to replicate the original paper as closely as possible.
 ## Table of Contents

 - [Introduction](#introduction)